-In LINQ, if we use "LINQ to Objects" in our applications it will give us a chance to use IEnumerable or IEnumerable<T> collections directly in LINQ queries, without using any of intermediate LINQ provider or API such as LINQ to SQL or LINQ to XML.
-By using LINQ to Objects we can query any of enumerable collections such as List<T>, Array, or Dictionary<TKey, TValue>.
+In LINQ, if we use "LINQ to Objects" in our applications, it will give us a chance to use IEnumerable or IEnumerable<T> collections directly in LINQ queries, without using any intermediate LINQ provider or API such as LINQ to SQL or LINQ to XML.
+Using LINQ to Objects, we can query any enumerable collections such as List<T>, Array, or Dictionary<TKey, TValue>.

-The LINQ to Objects provides a new way to get data from collections with LINQ queries but before that we need to write lot of foreach loops to get data from the collections.
+The LINQ to Objects provides a new way to get data from collections with LINQ queries, but before that, we need to write a lot of foreach loops to get data from the collections.

 The LINQ to Objects provides more advantages when compared with traditional foreach loops like